Safe

 Warning Signs & Symptoms

-No toxicity concerns at normal serving sizes.
-Bitter taste: most dogs avoid large amounts naturally.
+No toxicity concerns.
+Bitter flavor: most dogs naturally limit their intake.
 Large amounts: digestive upset from high fiber.
+Endive with dressing: added ingredients may be harmful.

 If Your Dog Ate This